cyface/django-socialprofile/README.txt

-django-socialprofile uses django-socialregistration to enable people to log in with their social netowrk credentials, and then edit a typical user profile afterwareds.
+django-socialprofile uses django-socialregistration to enable people to log in with their social network credentials, and then edit a typical user profile afterwareds.